5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

 Best for international enterprises: Flatworld Solutions

 Looking for something even more affordable than Merritt Bookkeeping?
-Flatworld Solutions might be your key.
+Flatworld Solutions might be your, well, solution.
 This India-based operation offers hourly pricing options and by-the-project billing.
 The company has been around since 2002 and has clients all around the world.
-If you aren’t interested in offshore customer service, you’ll probably want to look elsewhere, but if you’re interested in paying between $8 and $15 an hour for quick accounting help, Flatworld Solutions is a good bet.
+If you aren’t interested in offshore customer service, you’ll probably want to look elsewhere.
+But if paying between $8 and $15 an hour for quick accounting help sounds ideal, Flatworld Solutions is a good bet.

 Virtual accounting FAQ